Helen M. Free Award for Public Outreach

 Employees of the ACS are not eligible.

-Nominations must be submitted using the Helen M. Free nomination form in Word of PDF format.
-Nominations for the 2022 award are due by 11:59 pm on February 15, 2022.
+Nominations must be submitted using the Helen M. Free nomination form as a single file in PDF format.
+Nominations for the 2023 award are due by 11:59 pm on February 15, 2023.

 Nominations are reviewed by the Awards Working Group of the ACS Committee on Public Relations and Communications.
 Nominations remain eligible for consideration for three years.